step-/find-n-run/usr/share/doc/findnrun/plugin.md

 The first column of the list view displays the tap-record icon-filename.
 If the icon-filename value is null, findnrun displays the source default icon set by `ICON_<icon-id>`.
 If also the default icon is null findnrun displays an empty cell.

 A word of caution: since gtkdialog can't display streaming data, a tap-command must close its output stream for gtkdialog to start populating the search list view.

+**Paginating Search Results**

+When a tap returns more items that can fit in the search result list widget, the user can paginate through the list.
+There are two cases, with the second case of greater relevance to plugin development.

+First case: The search result list has the focus and the user presses the PageUp or PageDown key to paginate through the list.
+The list widget scrolls up and down the list accordingly.
+Nothing new here, it's the standard handling of Page keys for a list widget.

+Second case: The seach _input_ field has the focus and the user presses the PageUp or PageDown keys.
+Findnrun invokes the tap with variable `$FNREVENT` set to the event name, either `PageUp` or `PageDown`.
+It is up to the source tap implementation to respond appropriately to the event:
+ * Ignore the event name altogether and return its standard search output.
+This is what the default source `FNRstart` does.
+ * Return a subset of its search results to represent a "page" of data.
+This is what the example source `filmstrip` does, see [More source plugin examples](plugin-examples.md).
+It's worth noting that the definition of a "page" is left entirely to the tap implementation.
+For example, `filmstrip` defines the page as the number of thumbnails, five, that fit in its viewer window, and pages the search result list up/down by five lines each time the PageDown/PageUp key is pressed.

 ### Findnrun termination and plugins